 Please consider subscribing by email so you don’t miss a single post.
 See the subscribe option in the right sidebar to add your email address.
 Thanks so much!!!

 I am honored to be co-hosting Twelve Loaves for the first time.
 Each month, a group of food bloggers share a bread recipe according to a theme, then invite other bloggers to join in.
 This month’s focus is Clean Slate…we are baking a bread (yeast or quick) and keeping it basic.
 We are ringing in the New Year with simplicity…selecting a good, classic recipe as the foundation on which to build so many wonderful variations.
 Start the year with the fundamentals and then have fun trying new flavors and techniques throughout the year.
+This Classic Oatmeal Bread was a delicious, basic choice to start off the year.

 One of my favorite loaves since childhood was my mom’s oatmeal bread.
 I’m not sure the secret of her recipe, but I do recall eating it hot from the oven with lots of cool, creamy butter smeared on the slices.
 Hot bread?
 Cold butter?
 Maybe that was the secret…I still love that combo.
 I turned to baking guru, Nick Malgieri, for some inspiration for this challenge.
 His How to Bake cookbook has been the source for my favorite cheesecake, apple pie, and now oatmeal bread.
 Nick’s attention to detail was priceless when, as a novice baker, I needed very detailed tips and instructions.
 I’ve tried a few oatmeal bread recipes over the years, but this has got to be my favorite.
 Soft, sweet, tender…truly the ultimate oatmeal bread recipe.